Patient Blood Management

 • Clotting of hemodialysis equipment

-• Changes in blood tests
+• Changes in blood test results

 • Seizures